 180 + 560 = 740

 Students with an Admission Decision Score of 649 or higher will be granted full admission.
-Students with an Admission Decision Score between 550 and 648 will be granted conditional admission.
-Applicants granted conditional admission are required to participate in one of Northeastern's academic success programs.
+Students with an Admission Decision Score between 550 and 648 are required participate in one of Northeastern's academic success programs.

 Additionally, meet the minimum high school subject requirements of 4 years of English, 3 years of Math/Computer Science, 3 years of Natural Sciences, 3 years of Social Sciences, and 2 years of Fine Arts.